bethereumproject/bethereum-lottery/README.md

 The Block number used to generate the lottery seed will be: `8001600`.
 This block number is a number of an unmined block on the Ethereum Main chain.
 To make this lottery truly randomized and unpredictable we're using a block number which hasn't been mined yet!
 You can verify this by checking the timestamp of the edit when the block number was announced.

 ### Additional seed for the grand prize winner
 The Block number used to generate the grand prize winner seed will be: `8026790`.
+This block number is a number of an unmined block on the Ethereum Main chain.
+To make this lottery truly randomized and unpredictable we're using a block number which hasn't been mined yet!
+You can verify this by checking the timestamp of the edit when the block number was announced.